dtcarls/fantasy_football_chat_bot/README.md

 To get IDs, first enable Developer Mode in Discord's Advanced settings.

 For Users, just right click the user in the server list and select "Copy ID".
+User IDs must go in the order of the teams in the league.

 Emotes MUST be from the server-specific list.
 To get the ID, say '\\:[Emote shortcut]:' in any text channel and copy the text that appears.

+Both the Users and Emotes lists need to go in order that the teams joined your league.
+On your league page, go to League -> Members, which will give you a list of teams in this order.
+Additionally, each team has a team ID that reflects this order.
+You can visit each team page to make sure your order is correct.
+If you have deleted a team in the past, then that number does not get reused and you will need to leave their entry in the list blank, with nothing between the commas.
+For instance, if Team 2 was deleted your list would look like: "ID1,,ID3,..."

  </details>

 ### Private Leagues

 <details>